Knowledge Base

 Naming of requested consent types in first view

 As a website operator, you have information obligations under the GDPR.
-In most national implementations of the ePrivacy Directive (e.g. the TTDSG in Germany), the legislator also bases the requirements for setting cookies and similar technologies on the principle of the GDPR.
+In most national implementations of the ePrivacy Directive (e.g. the TDDDG in Germany), the legislator also bases the requirements for setting cookies and similar technologies on the principle of the GDPR.

 This includes, among other things, that according to Art.
 13 para.
 1 lit. c GDPR “the purposes of the processing for which the personal data are intended as well as the legal basis for the processing” must be specified before consent is given.
 If you offer an “Accept all” button in your cookie banner, you must therefore also explain in the first view of the cookie banner the purposes for which consent is collected according to Google Consent Mode.